 Maintain a discreet presence

-While it's important to be available to assist guests, funeral caterers should maintain a discreet presence, allowing guests to focus on their memories and conversations.
+While it's important to be available to assist guests, funeral caterers should maintain a discreet presence, with discreet setup and cleanup, allowing guests to focus on their memories, conversations, and remembrance.
 Keep noise levels to a minimum and avoid engaging in personal conversations with guests.

 Be sensitive to the needs of grieving guests